-Getting up early and grabbing a prime parking spot in Ninove for the day certainly pays off when you can bask in the afternoon sunshine and watch the air cooled world pass you by over a spot of lunch… when I say lunch, I mean a delicious Belgian waffle covered in white and dark chocolate! 🙂
+up early and grabbing a prime parking spot in Ninove for the day certainly pays off when you can bask in the afternoon sunshine and watch the air-cooled world pass you by over a spot of lunch… when I say lunch, I mean a delicious Belgian waffle covered in white and dark chocolate!
+Hmmmm Belgian chocolate! 🙂

-This would I’m sure make a hell of a noise when you started it up and let rip!
+This would I’m sure make one hell of a noise when you started it up and let rip!

 Another tough looking badass barndoor bus, very understated with an unusual roof rack that appears to be welded into the roof, plus a very cool interior design.

-The understated Barndoor exterior was complimented nicely by the neat interior utilising some cool looking aluminium units… apologies for the poor pic, bad reflections on whatever angle I tried! 🙁
+The understated Barndoor exterior was complimented really nicely by this neat interior utilising some very cool looking aluminium units… apologies for the poor pic, bad reflections on whatever angle I tried! 🙁

 More interesting accessory details.
 This cool Beetle bonnet decorative accessory had a definite hint of fifties ‘Americana’ about it.